klee44/klee44.github.io/_pages/about.md

 - T Wen, <b>K Lee</b>, and Y Choi, Reduced-order modeling for parameterized PDEs via implicit neural representations, NeurIPS 2023 Workshop on Machine Learning and the Physical Sciences

 ## News
+- Apr 2025: Jamie, Rushir, and John successfully defended their master's theses.
+Congrats to all!

 - Feb 2025: One paper accepted at ICLR workshop (Workshop on Neural Network Weights as a New Data Modality)

 - Feb 2025: One paper accepted by Results in Applied Mathematics